iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/protectData.md

 ::: tip

 The name is public and not encrypted.
-If you don't pass a name to your protected data we will automatically define it as "Untitled".

 :::